CumbyLab/gridrdf/README.rst

 as GRID or RDF, and using the resulting dissimilarities for further calculations.

-This code accompanies the following paper, which should be cited if you use it for any future publications:
+This code accompanies the following paper.
+We appreciate if you could cite any use of this code or method.

-`Grouped Representation of Interatomic Distances as a Similarity Measure for Crystal Structures <https://doi.org/10.26434/chemrxiv-2022-9m4jh>`_
+`Grouped Representation of Interatomic Distances as a Similarity Measure for Crystal Structures <https://doi.org/10.1039/D2DD00054G>`_